- increase your job opportunities and earning potential?

 - get the opportunity to publish articles in national and international journals?

 - build lasting relationships with other top students?

-Graduates of our master’s program have gone on to become the deputy director of the United States Secret Service; the counterterrorism chief for the Bureau of Alcohol, Tobacco, Firearms, and Explosives; the chief of police for Birmingham, Alabama; the director of federal affairs at the Business Council of Alabama; the editor-in-chief of LawOfficer.com; the lead agent/corporate security supervisor at Georgia Power Company; a cyber security systems analyst at Southern Company; and highly accomplished working professionals in many other important positions.
+Graduates of our master’s program have gone on to become the deputy director of the U.S. Secret Service; the counterterrorism chief for ATF; the chief of police for Birmingham, AL; the senior VP for communications at the Business Council of Alabama; the editor-in-chief of LawOfficer.com; a cyber security systems analyst at Southern Company; an investigator for the public defender’s office; and highly accomplished working professionals in many other important positions.

 In addition, our graduates who then sought their PhDs or JDs have been accepted to some of the highest ranking social science programs and law schools in the nation, including Harvard University and The University of Virginia.

 - Visit The University of Alabama’s Graduate School website and click on the APPLY NOW button.

 - Use the online system to complete the basic graduate application form and submit your application fee, along with a few other things that you’ll need: